samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ```

 All conditional slots, including **[if]**, optionally accepts slots as their first condition argument.
-This allows you to invoke slots, treating the return value of the slot as the condition deciding
+This allows you to invoke slots, treat the return value of the slot as the condition deciding
 whether or not the **[.lambda]** object should be executed or not.
 Below is an example.

 ```